rrevanth/elementaryinstall/README.md

 After installing git you can run the following things for better git experience :

+It will prompt only for password!
+Yayy!!
+Too Lazy

 ```

 git config --global url."https://rrevanth@github.com".insteadOf "https://github.com"